 Other Assets-The Organization applies the provision of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 350, Intangibles-Goodwill and Other.
 This standard provides guidance on the accounting for implementation costs incurred in a cloud computing arrangement (CCA) that is a service contract and requires entities to account for such costs consistent with the guidance on capitalizing costs associated with developing or obtaining internal-use software.
-Capitalized costs are amortized on a straight-line basis over contractual terms of 3 to 8 years.
-Costs capitalized, net of amortization included in Other assets-net were approximately \$49.9 million and \$24.7 million in 2023 and 2022, respectively.
-Prepaid expenses included in Other assets-net were approximately \$57.6 million and \$48.8 million in 2023 and 2022, respectively.
-Inventories included in Other assets-net were approximately \$19.3 million and \$20.8 million in 2023 and 2022, respectively.
+Capitalized costs are amortized on a straight-line basis over contractual terms of 3 to 10.5 years.
+Costs capitalized, net of amortization included in Other assets-net were approximately \$46.4 million and \$49.9 million in 2024 and 2023, respectively.
+Prepaid expenses included in Other assets-net were approximately \$65.2 million and \$57.6 million in 2024 and 2023, respectively.
+Inventories included in Other assets-net were approximately \$18.8 million and \$19.3 million in 2024 and 2023, respectively.

-Deferred Compensation-The Organization maintains four non-qualified deferred compensation plans that allow participants to defer receipt of a portion of their compensation.
-One of the plans vests over 10-20 years or attainment of the age 65.
+Deferred Compensation-The Organization maintains non-qualified deferred compensation plans that allow participants to defer receipt of a portion of their compensation.
+The plans have a mix in vesting schedules with certain plans vesting immediately and other plans vest over periods of time ranging from 4 to 20 years or the attainment of age 65.
 The Organization applies the provisions of ASC Topic 710, Compensation-General.
 This standard provides guidance on the accounting for deferred compensation including funds held in rabbi trusts.
-The investments associated with deferred compensation plans are approximately \$79 million as of June 30, 2023 and are included in Other assetsnet.
-The liability for deferred compensation plans was approximately \$68 million as of June 30, 2023 and is included in Other liabilities.
+The investments associated with deferred compensation plans are approximately \$94 million and \$79 million as of June 30, 2024 and 2023, respectively, and are included in Other assets-net.
+The liability for deferred compensation plans was approximately \$90 million and \$68 million as of June 30, 2024 and 2023, respectively, and is included in Other liabilities in the combined statements of financial position.
 The non-qualified deferred compensation plans include a mix of mutual funds with Teachers Insurance and Annuity Association of America, Principal, American Funds and Vanguard.
 The investments are classified as level 1 investments See Note 6 for the definition of level 1 investments.

 Property and Equipment-Property and equipment are stated at cost.
 Provisions for depreciation are computed using the straight-line method based on the estimated useful lives of the assets.
 Amortization of leasehold improvements is provided over the life of either the asset or the related lease, whichever is shorter.
-Computer software is stated at cost and depreciated on a straight-line basis over estimated useful lives of 3 to 10 years.

 Gifts of long-lived assets, such as land, buildings, or equipment, are reported as support without donor restrictions in the combined statements of activities.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used, and gifts of cash or other assets that must be used to acquire long-lived assets, are reported as support with donor restrictions in the combined statements of activities.
 Gifts of long-lived assets are reported when placed in service.
 Contributions restricted to the purchase of property and equipment which restrictions are met within the same year as received are reported as increases in net assets without donor restrictions in the accompanying financial statements.
-There were no such gifts recorded in 2023 or 2022.
+There were no such gifts recorded in 2024 or 2023.